Best Tools To Monitor Linux

-Nmon is terminal based monitoring tool with some good graphical screens.
+Nmon is terminal-based monitoring tool with some good graphical screens.
 It is very useful for monitoring little systems.
-Nmon provides information about CPU utilization, disk io, network usage statistics and related graphics.
+Nmon provides information about CPU utilization, disk io, network usage statistics, and related graphics.

-Collectctl collects data about current system status.
+Collectctl collects data about the current system status.
 Data recorded from systems can be read again to show.
 To save system metrics record mode is enabled.
-Collectl provides ability to save CPU, disk, NFS, inode, interrupts,memory, socket, TCP, slabs performance metrics.
+Collectl provides the ability to save CPU, disk, NFS, inode, interrupts,memory, socket, TCP, slabs performance metrics.

 Monit is an easy general system monitoring tool.
 Monit can monitor services.
 Monit has the ability to monitor files, directories and file systems too.
 Any change can be reported.
-As traditionally monit can gives metrics about CPU usage, memory too.
+As traditionally monit can give metrics about CPU usage, memory too.

 Psacct / Acct

 Vmstat is a simple tool.
-Vmstat reports information about processes, memory, paging, block IO, traps, disks and CPU activity
+Vmstat reports information about processes, memory, paging, block IO, traps, disks, and CPU activity.

-Monitorix is a free, open source, lightweight system monitoring designed to monitor services and system resources.
+Monitorix is a free, open-source, lightweight system monitoring designed to monitor services and system resources.
 Monitorix is a script written in Perl and works as a CGI application.

 Iostat provides general information about tps, total read and total write information, CPU loads of user, system.
 Also current CPU count

-Lsof is very popular command for network related troubleshooting.
+Lsof is very popular command for network-related troubleshooting.
 Lsof lists opened sockets by processes.
 These sockets can be network socket or Unix socket.
-Also process related used libraries are also listed.
+Also process-related used libraries are also listed.

 Netstat is another popular tool to print network connections, routing tables, interface statics, masquerade connections etc. Especially useful for listing listening ports and established network connections.

 Iptraf is a simple tool provides statistics about the network like total rate, incoming rate and outgoing rate.
-I has ability to categorize protocol statistics like IP, TCP, UDP, ICMP
+I has the ability to categorize protocol statistics like IP, TCP, UDP, ICMP

 Nethogs is a small net top tool.
 Nethogs groups network traffic not according to protocol or subnet.
-It groups bandwidth by process which can provide good information about.
+It groups bandwidth by the process which can provide good information about.

-Bmon defines itself as bandwidth monitor and rate estimator.
+Bmon defines itself as a bandwidth monitor and rate estimator.
 Bmon provides visual interface for the console.
 It is very eye candy application

 Tcptrack provides information about TCP specific issues.
 This little tool list client and server addresses with the TCP connection state and speed information.

-Trafshow is a simple interactive program that gather the network traffic from all libcap-capable interface to accumulate it in memory.
+Trafshow is a simple interactive program that gathers the network traffic from all libcap-capable interface to accumulate it in memory.
 TrafShow also listens UDP 9995 by default for Cisco Netflow to print metrics about flow.

 Arpwatch is a simple command to list and watch Arp changes in the localhost